tombrille/svelteplot/src/routes/license/+page.md

 title: License
 ---

 SveltePlot is released under a [non-free source available](https://en.wikipedia.org/wiki/Source-available_software) custom license.
-It's based on the two-clause BSD license with an added condition that prevents the use of SveltePlot for building a user-facing charting tool like Datawrapper.
+It's based on the two-clause BSD license with an added condition that prevents the use of SveltePlot for building a user-facing charting or mapping tool.

 :::caution
-3. You may not use this source code to build a user-facing software service for creating and publishing charts or maps, similar to Datawrapper.
+3. You may not use this source code to build a user-facing software service for creating and publishing charts or maps.
 :::

 ## Why on Earth did you pick this license?

-The short anshwer is that we want to protect our [business](https://www.datawrapper.de/) by not giving away this source code to direct competitors.
-At the same time, we still want to allow everyone else to use it to build custom visualizations that exceed the scope of most charting tools.
+The short anshwer is that the author of the library wants to share it with everyone while protecting his [business](https://www.datawrapper.de/) by not giving away this software to competitors.

 ## FAQ